Jitendarkumara/TestingPurposecode/README.md

+Hi Ma'am,

-Hi mam I have also mentioned 6th July as present in timesheet which is approved by ajith sir ok don't foregate to claim in tata steel ok
+I have also marked 6th July as present in the timesheet, which has been approved by Ajith Sir.
+Please don’t forget to claim it in Tata Steel.